EffectOrientedProgramming/book/Chapters/02_What_is_an_Effect.md

 However, we believe that the system was doomed long before the interface was created.
 The fatal flaw was that both the Live and Test alerts were available in the running application.
 We want to write systems in which these behaviors are mutually exclusive.
+{{ This suggests that "systems in which these behaviors are mutually exclusive" is the essence.
+If not, we might say "one of the things we want to do" or something}}

 TODO {{ "Tease" the Effects here, or only discuss them in the following sections?}}